Brain tumour symptoms and diagnosis

 A CT scan usually lasts around 20 minutes and is quieter than an MRI scan.
 You lie on a table and the scanner moves around your head.
 If you need a contrast scan, then an iodine-based contrast agent will be injected.
 This shows the ‘leaky’ blood vessels in a tumour and enables the neuroradiologist to see the mass directly.

-Other tips if you are having a CT scan - Warm clothing is recommended; it can be chilly in the room.
+Other tips - Warm clothing is recommended; it can be chilly in the room.
 And if you are allergic to shellfish let the radiographer know, because some contrast agents contain iodine.

 Reporting is usually done within two weeks.
 Again – this may be sooner if you have a private CT scan.